ebridge2/FNGS_website/README.md

 System check identified 1 issue (0 silenced).
 December 07, 2016 - 20:33:52
 Django version 1.10.4, using settings 'fngs.settings'
-Starting development server at http://localhost:8000/ # this line tells you where to go to open the service, or just click Quit the server with CONTROL-C.
+Starting development server at http://localhost:8000/ # NOTE: this is NOT the actual web address.
+This is the host local web address
+Quit the server with CONTROL-C.
 ```

+Note: if you are on cortex, your address will be cortex.jhu.edu:<port-num>.

 Following the link given by the service will take you to the home page:
 ![FNGS Homepage](https://cloud.githubusercontent.com/assets/8883547/20985816/12fabc48-bc94-11e6-90d8-d74aa0e1bf70.png)
 Click the link above to take you to the "Analyze" Tab.